 In 2003 Landon Curt Noll submitted some historical views on how POSIX got the way it is to the LEAPSECS mailing list.

-The current standard defines seconds since the epoch ignoring the existence of leap seconds.
-As a result, the rationale admits that not all POSIX seconds have the same length, and it is also fuzzy about the definition of the epoch.
+The standard defines seconds since the epoch ( 2004, Base Defs sec 4.14, 2008, Base Defs sec 4.15) as ignoring the existence of leap seconds.
+As a result, the rationale (2004, Rationale A.4.14, 2008, Rationale A.4.15) admits that not all POSIX seconds have the same length, and it is also fuzzy about the definition of the epoch ( 2004, Rationale sec A.3, 2008, Rationale sec A.3).

 POSIX time shares most of the caveats of Julian Date (above).
 There are two main distinctions between POSIX time and the forms of Julian Date.
 First, POSIX time is an integer count of seconds instead of an arbitrary-precision real number of days.
-Second, the quality of clocks and the representations of integers in computing hardware place severe restrictions on both the precision of instants of time and the useful span of dates which can be represented by POSIX time.
+Second, the quality of chronometers and the representations of integers in computing hardware place severe restrictions on both the precision of instants of time and the useful span of dates which can be represented by POSIX time.

 The year 1601 is prior to the development of reasonably accurate escapements for clocks.
 The year 1601 is prior to the development of the telescope.
+The year 1601 is 75 years prior to the establishment of the Royal Greenwich Observatory, so not even GMT makes sense.

 For values subsequent to 1972 trying to do both means that Microsoft Windows file time faces the same problem as POSIX time.
 For values prior to 1956 there is no possible way to attribute an unambiguous meaning to a Microsoft Windows file time.
 The whole notion is utter bilge.